alekratz/markov-bot/README.md

 * Nameserver registration
 * Status log support
-* Markov chains implemented in Kotlin rather than Java
 * Reloading configuration while still running (if possible)
 * Allow setting the command to invoke the bot (as opposed to !markov)
 * !markov status tells you your percentile compared to the rest of the users